The Distance Education Instructional Accessibility Specialist is the main contact for faculty assistance for online course materials.

 - Scheduling accessibility reviews, consultations, or help sessions

 Contact Corrine Haverinen (firstname.lastname@example.org), the Distance Education Instructional Accessibility Specialist, to schedule an appointment for accessibility reviews, consultations, or help making your materials accessible.
+Also, you can book a meeting with the Instructional Accessibility Specialist here.

 Making PDF and Word Doc files accessible